Sitting in all its splendor on Fifth Avenue, the New York Public Library stands guarded by its two famous lions, Patience and ... More

 New York Public Library Stephen A. Schwarzman Building

 Sitting in all its splendor on Fifth Avenue, the New York Public Library stands guarded by its two famous lions, Patience and Fortitude.
 For researchers, the library is a treasure.
 Its many halls contain millions of volumes, tens of thousands of current periodicals and a large staff to help.
 Conceived in 1897, the library did not open its doors until 1911.
 It is architecturally one of New York's classics, both inside and out.
-There are also free art exhibits shown inside.
+There are also free art exhibits occasionally on display.

 This place is fantastic!
 Although during our visit the outside was under construction and didn't look impressive at all, you must go inside this gem and check out the main reading rooms on the 3rd floor.
 The architecture and murals remind me of Rome.
 I must admit it is more impressive than many museums I've visited in the U.S..
 And how nice to be in a glorious room filled with books, laptops, and people and it be completely silent except for the moving of chairs and whispers.
 They enforce a no cell phone policy and all who visit pay it reverence.
 The artwork and bright windows give you a calming feeling and help you relax into the wooden chairs or benches.
 If you enjoy art or architecture, you must add this to your list.